Heider SV: Post-Bundesliga

 After the formation of the Bundesliga, Germany's first fully profession league, in 1963, Heider SV became part of the Amateurliga Schleswig-Holstein (III) after failing to qualify for the new Regionalliga Nord (II).
-The team did eventually win its way to the Regionalliga for a single season turn in 1968–69, and again for a four-season stint in 1970–74.
+The team did eventually win its way to the Regionalliga for a single season in 1968–69, and again for a four-season stint between 1970 and 1974.
 After slipping down through the Amateurliga, Heider SV became a fixture in fourth-tier play in the Landesliga Schleswig-Holstein (1975–78), the Verbandsliga Schleswig-Holstein (1978–94), and the Oberliga Hamburg/Schleswig-Holstein (1994–2004), before finally falling to fifth-tier play in the Verbandsliga Schleswig-Holstein in 2004.
 Although generally a mid-table finisher, Heider SV continued to field competitive sides through the years, earning four second-place results, as well as a Verbandsliga Schleswig-Holstein (IV) title in 1982–83.

 The club has made occasional appearances in competition for the DFB-Pokal (German Cup), but has never advanced out of the opening round.

 After losing a promotion round playoff to Arminia Hannover in 1997, the club struggled, delivering poor performances, losing the support of its fans and sponsors, and facing financial problems.
-Their situation has since stabilized and they currently play as a lower table side in the Schleswig-Holstein-Liga (V), finishing 10th in the 2013–14 season.
+Their situation has since stabilized and they currently play in the Schleswig-Holstein-Liga (V).